Reach to Recovery International’s mission is to:

 Breast cancer is a global issue.
 The latest evidence indicates that over two million new breast cancer patients are diagnosed worldwide each year.
 For many individuals and their families this is a challenging time, and it has been those individuals who have highlighted the necessity of appropriate supportive care following a diagnosis and treatment.

 History of Reach to Recovery

 Terese Lasser started the Reach to Recovery movement in the United States in 1952.
 Following her own operation for breast cancer, she persuaded the medical community that patients could benefit from the opportunity to talk with someone who had been through a similar experience.
 Reach to Recovery grew to be widely accepted and highly regarded by patients and doctors around the world.

 In 1974, Francine Timothy and the American Cancer Society introduced Reach to Recovery to Europe.
-By the time she retired as chair of Reach to Recovery International in 1994, Francine Timothy had seen the program spread to many countries throughout the world.
+By the time she retired as chair of Reach to Recovery International in 1994, Francine Timothy had seen the programme spread to many countries throughout the world.
 She was also very successful in convincing medical staff to open their hospitals to Reach to Recovery volunteers.

 Read more about Terese Lasser and the history of RRI in the May 2013 edition of Bloom e-newsletter.